kvshvlin/yourmailproject/index.md

-This is the official website of Your Mail Project, those Handmade Illustrated Postcards from India.
+This is the official website of Your Mail Project, creators of those Handmade Illustrated Postcards from India.

 Your Mail Project keeps things simple, thoughtful, and transparent.